carnivuth/computer_vision/pages/object_detection/HOUGH TRANSFORM.md

 ![](Pasted%20image%2020240427162503.png)

-In order to compute non analytical shapes the [GHT](GHT.md) is deployed
+In order to compute non analytical shapes the [GENERALIZED HUGH TRANSFORM](GENERALIZED%20HUGH%20TRANSFORM.md) is deployed